Theobasallaje/trivia/README.md

 # Welcome to my Trivia "Game"!

+#NOTE: Answer is always the first one by design for easy testing

 # Directions:
 # 1. You have 10 questions to answer
 # 2. You will have 30 seconds to answer each question